 A regular guide service was introduced at Sceilg Mhichíl in 1987 and has operated each season since.
-The guide service is currently managed by the OPW.
+The guide service is currently managed by OPW.
 The main functions of the guides are:

-- to protect the WHP from physical harm, whether unintended or wilful; - during the season, to engage with boat operators appropriately in relation to advising of the prevailing weather and sea conditions at the island and to issue 'site closed' instructions when conditions at the landing pier are deemed dangerous; - to interpret the history, archaeology and significance of the monastic settlement and to guide visitors appropriately on these topics; - to regulate the numbers of visitors within the monastic enclosure and to deny access to restricted areas to ensure that safety and conservation values are maintained; - to monitor and record visitor numbers, including the number of boats successfully landing and prevailing weather conditions on each day of the season; - to engage with the onsite maintenance team in relation to any physical-fabric issues or small repairs that need to be addressed - e.g., loose stones or fencing; - to act as first responders in the event of any accident or any visitor becoming unwell and to communicate with and engage emergency

-- services and landside medical or hospital resources: - to respond to any request for relevant assistance from NPWS, who are responsible for flora and birdlife protection; - to contribute to the implementation of the biosecurity plan and measures for the island; - to assist with research projects by the OPW, DHLGH, NPWS or any other relevant and approved third party, including recording observations, providing assistance with onsite data collection, etc.; and - to manage any sanctioned filming or photography projects, including assisting with selection of locations, general setup, monitoring crew activity and ensuring that the terms of any permissions are adhered to.
+- to protect the site from physical harm, whether unintended or wilful; - during the season, to engage with boat operators appropriately in relation to advising of the prevailing weather and sea conditions at the island and to issue 'site closed' instructions when conditions at the landing pier are deemed dangerous; - to interpret the history, archaeology and significance of the monastic settlement and to guide visitors appropriately on these topics; - to regulate the numbers of visitors within the monastic enclosure and to deny access to restricted areas to ensure that safety and conservation values are maintained; - to monitor and record visitor numbers, including the number of boats successfully landing and prevailing weather conditions on each day of the season; - to engage with the onsite maintenance team in relation to any physical fabric issues or small repairs that need to be addressed e.g., loose stone, fencing; - to act as first responders in the event of any accident or unwell visitor and to communicate with and engage emergency services and landside medical or hospital resources; - to respond to any request for relevant assistance from NPWS, who are responsible for flora and birdlife protection; - to contribute to implementation of the biosecurity plan and measures for the island: - to assist with any research projects by OPW, DHLGH, NPWS or other relevant and approved third party, including recording observations, providing assistance with onsite data collection, etc.;